pnlong/cse15l-lab-reports/lab-report-1.md

 ^C
 ```

 - Here, I call `cat lecture1` from */home*, where *lecture1* is a directory within the */home* directory.
 Passing a directory to the `cat` command doesn't make much sense, as the command is meant for printing out the contents of a file, not a directory.
-This is the incorrect usage of the `cat` command, and yields the error `cat: lecture1: Is a directory`.
+This an error, as it is the incorrect usage of the `cat` command and yields the message `cat: lecture1: Is a directory`.
 In short, don't pass a directory path to the `cat` command!

 ```
 [user@sahara ~]$ pwd